 Mechanical keyboards are pretty analogous to the typewriter in that individual sensors recognize each key stroke with a “click” or a “clack” so you know the button was fully pressed and actuated.
 But this design quickly fell out of favor with manufacturers because it is expensive to produce.

 Manufacturers quickly pivoted to the “monoblock” electrical system that featured printed on keys.
-Prices of keyboards rapidly fell, and this is the predominant keyboard type till this day.
+Prices of keyboards rapidly fell, and this is the predominant keyboard type until this day.

 In spite of their popularity however, monoblock keyboards are fraught with reliability issues and poor response—none of which make them suitable for PC gaming.
 So mechanical keyboards are making a comeback due to rising popular demand, and this time they are faring much better in the market as technological advances make them much more affordable than they were 30-40 years ago.